codio-content/Coding_with_Python-Functions/.guides/content/A-function-in-detail-3939.md

 We name a function with the same rules that apply to a variable.
 In this case we're calling our function `volCylinder`.

 ## Code block
-Rather like and `if` statement or a `for` loop, the function gets its own code block.
+Rather like an `if` statement or a `for` loop, the function gets its own code block.
 It starts with a `:` and is followed ny as many lines of code as you want indented beneath it.

 ## Arguments
 After the function name come any *arguments* that the function receives.
 Some functions do not take any arguemnts.